 - Passing forts, burial mounds, and druid stones

-- Best bike: a standard mountain bike (hardtail or fully rigid plus bike) is recommended for this loop, which offers a truly varied mixture of terrain.
-A gravel bike works too, but I’d recommend fitting it with 700x45s or 650b x 2.1s, due to some rough sections.
+- Best bike: a standard mountain bike (hardtail or fully rigid plus bike) is definitely recommended for this loop, given the varied terrain.
+A gravel bike works too, but I’d recommend fitting it with at least 700x45s or 650b x 2.1s and appropriate gearing, due to some extended rough sections.

-- Low gearing is highly recommended for those who prefer to ride rather than push; think a 32T front ring with an 11-42T cassette at the minimum.
+- Low gearing is highly recommended for those who prefer to ride rather than push; think a 30/32T front ring with an 11-42T cassette at the minimum.
 An 11-46T will be much better.

 - When to go: You can ride this route at any time of the year, though May to September promises longer riding hours and warmer temperatures.
 During the summer, you’ll only need a light sleeping bag and depending on the weather, a tarp or bivy bag.
 Expect mud after recent rain – see map to avoid one potential problem point.

-- It rains in Wales, come summer and winter, so always pack your waterproofs no matter what the sky is telling you!
-Similarly, waterproof socks are recommended for the short bog trots and a change of socks for the evening.
+- It rains a lot in Wales, come summer and winter, so always pack your waterproofs no matter what the sky is telling you!
+Similarly, waterproof socks are recommended for the bog trots, and a change of socks for the evening may be useful too!

 - Give sheep a wide berth so you don’t worry them.